-As of December 31, 2020, with certain limited exceptions, as a BDC, the Company is only allowed to borrow amounts such that the Company's asset coverage, as defined in the 1940 Act, is at least 150% after such borrowings.
-As of December 31, 2020, the asset coverage for borrowed amounts was 213%.
+As of December 31, 2021, with certain limited exceptions, as a BDC, the Company is only allowed to borrow amounts such that the Company's asset coverage, as defined in the 1940 Act, is at least 150% after such borrowings.
+As of December 31, 2021, the asset coverage for borrowed amounts was 194%.

 The Company entered into the Key Facility with Key effective November 4, 2013.
-On June 29, 2020, the Company amended the Key Facility, among other things, to amend the LIBOR floor from 0.75% to 1.00% and to extend the revolving period to September 30, 2021.
+On June 22, 2021, the Company amended the Key Facility, among other things, to amend the interest rate applied to the outstanding principal balance and to extend the revolving period to June 22, 2024.
 The Key Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the \$125 million commitment.
-The Key Facility is collateralized by all debt investments and warrants held by Credit II and permits an advance rate of up to 50% of eligible debt investments held by Credit II.
+The Key Facility is collateralized by all debt investments and warrants held by Credit II and permits an advance rate of up to 60% of eligible debt investments held by Credit II.
 The Key Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the debt investments securing the Key Facility to certain criteria for qualified debt investments and includes portfolio company concentration limits as defined in the related loan agreement.
-The Key Facility is scheduled to mature on April 6, 2023.
-The interest rate is based upon the one-month LIBOR, plus a spread of 3.25%, with a LIBOR floor of 1.00%.
-The LIBOR rate was 0.14% and 1.76% on December 31, 2020 and 2019, respectively.
-The average interest rate for the years ended December 31, 2020 and 2019 was 4.38% and 5.51%, respectively.
+The Key Facility is scheduled to mature on June 22, 2026.
+Through June 21, 2021, the interest rate on the Key Facility was based upon the one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
+The LIBOR rate was 0.14% as of December 31, 2020.
+From and after June 30, 2021, the interest rate on the Key Facility is based on the rate of interest published in The Wall Street Journal as the prime rate in the United States plus 0.25%, with a prime rate floor of 4.25%.
+The prime rate was 3.25% on December 31, 2021.
+The average interest rate for the years ended December 31, 2021 and 2020 was 4.25% and 4.38%, respectively.
 The Key Facility requires the payment of an unused line fee in an amount up to 0.50% on an annualized basis of any unborrowed amount available under the facility.
-As of December 31, 2020 and 2019, the Company had borrowing capacity under the Key Facility of \$97.0 million and \$108.0 million, respectively.
-At December 31, 2020 and 2019, \$24.8 million and \$24.2 million, respectively, was available for borrowing, subject to existing terms and advance rates.
+As of December 31, 2021 and 2020, the Company had borrowing capacity under the Key Facility of \$71.5 million and \$97.0 million, respectively.
+At December 31, 2021 and 2020, \$19.8 million and \$24.8 million, respectively, was available for borrowing, subject to existing terms and advance rates.